Scheduled time for Public Observing: 9pm – 11pm

 Solar System Objects:

 Planets: Venus will be near the moon, but lower in the sky.
 It will be very bright, but somewhat small in a telescope, and 75% illuminated.
-Jupiter will be fairly well-placed, 33° high in the South at 10pm.
+Jupiter will be well-placed, 33° high in the South at 10pm.
 Saturn will be rising in the SE, but only 16° up by 11pm, too low for clear observation.

 Iridium Satellites: These satellites can produce bright flares (brighter then Venus) from their antenna arrays.
 Any visible flares will be added closer to the observing date, as prediction accuracy improves.